anaelleltd/nova-spektr-static/codex/codex.md

    - There must be a majority of rank-weighted votes in favour for the promotion to be approved.
    - In the case of promotion to rank seven or above, all Fellows (members of rank three or greater) are invited to vote.
    - If no members exist with a high-enough rank to affirm the promotion (always the case for promotion to rank eight and nine), then a general referendum of the Polkadot governance system must approve the promotion.
-3. If the promotion is approved, their associated rank is incremented by one.
+3. If the promotion is approved, their associated rank is incremented by one, *unless stated othervise*.

+*Note, Fellows reserve the right to increment the rank of a candicate or a member by two.
+This is a special case that should be thoroughly reviewed by all Members of rank at least three or approved through a general Polkadot referendum.*

 ## 4.3.
 Continuation

 Ranks are generally kept regardless of current focus, however Members who feel they are not contributing actively for more than two months at a time are expected to voluntarily place themselves on a passive allowance.

 Once over a period of time (three months for members below the rank of Fellow, six months for non-Master members who are Fellows or beyond) are automatically demoted unless their rank is re-approved by their peers.
 This upvote is similar to an evaluation ~~grading~~ and they should submit clear and concise argument ~~evidence~~ showing they are retaining the qualities expected of a member of their rank and have been contributing substantially for the period of time they have been on standard allowance.

 There is no concept of suspension.
-Members are expected to be able to defend their rank every three or six months.
+Members are expected to be able to defend their rank every three or six months, *even when placed on a passive allowance*.
 The price for effectively suspending one's role (assuming one is not a Master) is a slow demotion through the ranks.

 Master ranks are the exception: once a Master, one generally remains a Master regardless of occupation or knowledge.
 The only way a Master may be demoted or lose their rank entirely is through being found to have acted contrary to Polkadot's interests through a general Polkadot referendum.